How is it different from Mathematica?

 Is it open source?

-Except for a few components, no. The Wolfram Language has evolved from nearly 30 years of intense commercial development, and now relies on many cloud-based components.
+Except for a few components, no. The Wolfram Language has evolved from more than three decades of intense commercial development, and now relies on many cloud-based components.
 Wolfram Research's goal is make the Wolfram Language as widely accessible as possible, both locally and on the cloud.

 Does it have programming buzzword ____?